 I don’t deny my past experiences haven’t affected my life because they have.
-It hasn’t made me weaker though.
+It hasn’t made me weaker, though.
 Actually, it’s the opposite.
-The problem is not about trusting people, it’s about finding someone who has the same interests.
+The problem is not about trusting people.
+It’s about finding someone who has the same interests.
 Or at least have something in common with.
 I haven’t found anyone like that in real life.
-They always seem to be in a different wavelength than me.
+They always seem to be on a different wavelength than me.
 A true friend is someone you can confide in.
-They don’t judge you and you can say anything to them without having to worry they don’t want to continue the friendship.
-When I meet new people I always have to think before speaking so I don’t say too much.
+They don’t judge you, and you can say anything to them without having to worry; they don’t want to continue the friendship.
+When I meet new people, I always have to think before speaking so I don’t say too much.
 I wish I wouldn’t need to worry about that.
 Since I never had a friend who stands by me no matter what happens, I don’t really know what that’s like.
 Maybe I find that kind of friendship when I’m really old.
 Friendships don’t see age.
 In life, you never know.
 A friend can appear from anywhere.
 In this case, patience is a virtue.

 Originally posted: Published 2018/06/25 at 9:52 pm